emahuni/strapi-plugin-vitest/README.md

 - _**creates**_ a `config/env/test/database.(js|ts)` file if missing
 - _**adds**_ the following scripts to your `package.json` assist with initialization, usage and other chores _(please review them for correctness)_:
   - `vitest:w` - executes script to run vitest in watch mode (custom watcher)
-  - `vitest:test-app:clean` - executes script to clean test application build artifacts (only available with plugins)
+  - `vitest:clean` - executes script to clean test application build artifacts (only available when testing standalone plugins)
-  - `vitest:test-app:develop` - executes script to run the test application in develop mode (only available with plugins)
+  - `vitest:develop` - executes script to run the test application in develop mode (only available when testing standalone plugins)
-  - `vitest:test-app:start` - executes script to run the test application in start mode (only available with plugins)
+  - `vitest:start` - executes script to run the test application in start mode (only available when testing standalone plugins)
-  - `vitest:test-app:console` - executes script to run the test application in console mode (only available with plugins)
+  - `vitest:console` - executes script to run the test application in console mode (only available when testing standalone plugins)
-  - `vitest:test-app:diag` - executes script to run the test application in start mode, but in a test environment to allow you to diagnose problems.
+  - `vitest:diag` - executes script to run your application or the test-app application (when testing standalone plugins) in start mode, but in a test environment to allow you to diagnose problems.
 See troubleshooting for more information.
-  - `vitest:diag` - executes script to run your application in start mode, but in a test environment to allow you to diagnose problems.
-See troubleshooting for more information.
-  - `vitest:devDeps` - executes script to install required dev-dependencies, just run it after every init.
+  - `vitest:dev-deps` - executes script to install required dev-dependencies, just run it after every init.
 You can edit or remove this script once you are done with it.
   - `vitest:deps` - same as above but for dependencies (will only update any packages you moved to dependencies if applicable)
 - tells you important dependencies that you must install inorder to use the harness.